PennyLaneAI/pennylane/doc/introduction/measurements.rst

         qml.CNOT(wires=[0, 2])
         return qml.expval(qml.PauliZ(0) @ qml.PauliX(2))

-Note that we don't need to declare the identity term on wire 1; this is implicitly assumed.
+Note that we don't need to declare the identity observable on wire 1; this is implicitly assumed.

 The tensor observable notation can be used inside all measurement functions,